Procedures, Records, and Forms

 Definition of Records

-All records and copies of records made or received in the conduct of WSU business, regardless of physical form, are considered public records for purposes of retention and disposition.
+All records and copies of records made or received in the conduct of WSU business, regardless of physical form or characteristics, are considered public records for purposes of retention and disposition.
 (RCW 40.14.010)

 If, after review of departmental records, departmental personnel find that all records are included in the All-University Records Retention Schedule, no further action is required by the department.
 The department retains and disposes of records in conformance with the All-University Schedule.